SpeerSec/CVSS3.1-Calc-Obsidian/README.md

 ```

 The calculator icon will appear on the left side-bar and then can be accessed at the top-right for the right-sidebar.

+Restart your Obsidian app and enable in Settings -> Community Plugins